chimay/wheel/README.md

   + mix of above
     * circles on tabs, locations on split
     * toruses on tabs, circles on split
-- save tabs & windows in minimal session file
-- batch operations
-- autogroup files by extension or directory

 ## History